SangeethRaaj/qgen/README.md

 question-generator is a Python 3 project that uses the fantastic [click](http://click.pocoo.org/3/) package to expose itself as a shell command.

-You can use the project locally (and quickly) through [Docker](https://www.docker.com/) or a local installation of Python 3.4.

 ### Installing with Python 3.4